Second Quarter Report, 2023 Peer Data for New England Credit Unions

 Capital and Liquidity

-Credit unions in New England and on a national level have seen a loan to share ratio in a tight range for the last five quarters after trending down in 2020 due to the COVID-19 related run-up in deposits.
+Credit unions in New England and on a national level have seen a loan to share ratio in a tight range for the last eight quarters after trending downward in 2020 due to the COVID-19 related run-up in deposits.

-The loans to shares ratio increased for New England Credit Unions from 56% in Q1 2022 to almost 58.6% in Q2 2022 and remain virtually unchanged on a national level.
-Capital ratios have also remained in a tight range for the last five quarters.
+The loans to shares ratio increased for New England Credit Unions from 64% in Q1 2023 to 67% in Q2 2023, however on a national level, where the ratio has been significantly higher, the loans to shares increased from 75% in Q1 2023 to 77% in Q2 2023.
+Capital ratios have also remained in a tight range for the last two years, with all U.S. credit unions having a capital ratio of 10.9%, and New England credit unions exceeding 12%.

 This information is publicly available, so it may be shared with others in your credit union, including board members.
 Please send us the email address of others that are interested in being added to our mailing list.